 - Tracy Hruska, “Social Consequences of Mennonite Agricultural Success: Lessons from Chihuahua, Mexico”

-- Geovana Carreno and Royden Loewen, “Guaraní and Mennonites in Charagua, Bolivia”
+- Geovana Carreño-Rocabado and Royden Loewen, “Options in the Tropics: Indigenous and Mennonite Farmers Meet MCC in Lowland Bolivia”

 - Paola Canova, “Socio-Environmental Dynamics of Cattle Ranching in Paraguay’s Central Chaco”